 - Assistance with obtaining respiratory equipment and portable oxygen

-Once referred to the program, a simple breathing test and a six-minute walking test will help the Pulmonary Rehab staff at Baptist Health-Van Buren determine the next step in your personalized care plan.
+Once referred to the program, a simple breathing test and a six-minute walking test will help the Pulmonary Rehab staff at Baptist Health-Fort Smith determine the next step in your personalized care plan.